 Los Angeles is arguably one of the most photogenic cities in the world.
 We want to share this guide with those who want to visit Southern California and are willing to dedicate some time exploring the city going over this list of the best places to photograph in Los Angeles.
-Most people think that only Downtown L.A., Hollywood and Santa Monica can offer the best spots for photography but that is simply not true as there are literally hundreds of places such as parks, bridges, freeway overpasses, suburbs and several miles of scenic roads available for your viewing pleasures.
+Most people think that only Downtown L.A., Hollywood, and Santa Monica can offer the best spots for photography but that is simply not true as there are hundreds of places such as parks, bridges, freeway overpasses, suburbs, and several miles of scenic roads available for your viewing pleasures.

 Many things have changed in Los Angeles since we started TimeLAX, our Los Angeles time-lapse photography project in 2012.
-New city ordinances have been implemented almost everywhere including roads where pedestrians are no longer allowed, parks that close at sunset and roads where parking has been limited to certain hours as well.
+New city ordinances have been implemented almost everywhere including roads where pedestrians are no longer allowed, parks that close at sunset, and roads where parking has been limited to certain hours as well.

 Whether you are looking for uncommon spots to take selfies from or you are just interested in cityscape photography we are sure you will find this list useful.

-1. Turbull Canyon in Whittier
+1. Turnbull Canyon in Whittier

 2. The Verdugo Mountains in Glendale